Ploidy: Etymology

-Polish botanist Eduard Strasburger coined the terms haploid and diploid in 1905.
+Polish-German botanist Eduard Strasburger coined the terms haploid and diploid in 1905.
 Some authors suggest that Strasburger based the terms on August Weismann's conception of the id (or germ plasm), hence haplo-id and diplo-id.
 The two terms were brought into the English language from German through William Henry Lang's 1908 translation of a 1906 textbook by Strasburger and colleagues.

 Types of ploidy

 Haploid and monoploid

 The term haploid is used with two distinct but related definitions.
 In the most generic sense, haploid refers to having the number of sets of chromosomes normally found in a gamete.
 Because two gametes necessarily combine during sexual reproduction to form a single zygote from which somatic cells are generated, healthy gametes always possess exactly half the number of sets of chromosomes found in the somatic cells, and therefore "haploid" in this sense refers to having exactly half the number of sets of chromosomes found in a somatic cell.
 By this definition, an organism whose gametic cells contain a single copy of each chromosome (one set of chromosomes) may be considered haploid while the somatic cells, containing two copies of each chromosome (two sets of chromosomes), are diploid.
 This scheme of diploid somatic cells and haploid gametes is widely used in the animal kingdom and is the simplest to illustrate in diagrams of genetics concepts.
 But this definition also allows for haploid gametes with more than one set of chromosomes.
 As given above, gametes are by definition haploid, regardless of the actual number of sets of chromosomes they contain.
 An organism whose somatic cells are tetraploid (four sets of chromosomes), for example, will produce gametes by meiosis that contain two sets of chromosomes.
 These gametes might still be called haploid even though they are numerically diploid.

 An alternative usage defines "haploid" as having a single copy of each chromosome – that is, one and only one set of chromosomes.
 In this case, the nucleus of a eukaryotic cell is said to be haploid only if it has a single set of chromosomes, each one not being part of a pair.
 By extension a cell may be called haploid if its nucleus has one set of chromosomes, and an organism may be called haploid if its body cells (somatic cells) have one set of chromosomes per cell.
 By this definition haploid therefore would not be used to refer to the gametes produced by the tetraploid organism in the example above, since these gametes are numerically diploid.
 The term monoploid is often used as a less ambiguous way to describe a single set of chromosomes; by this second definition, haploid and monoploid are identical and can be used interchangeably.